Bakgrunn og aktiviteter

 - Deltager i NRK P2 EKKO innslag 21. mai 2014: "Er el-bilen grønn?"

 - Foredrag for Stortingets energi- og miljøkomite 10. mars 2014 "Elektrifisering og bruk av offshore vind"

 Et utvalg av nyere tidsskriftspublikasjoner, kunstneriske produksjoner, bok, inklusiv bokdeler og rapport-del.
 Se alle publikasjoner i databasen

-- (2018) Multiple Nash Equilibria in Electricity Markets with price-making Hydrothermal Producers.
-IEEE Transactions on Power Systems.
+- (2019) Multiple Nash Equilibria in Electricity Markets with price-making Hydrothermal Producers.
+IEEE Transactions on Power Systems. vol. 34 (1).